thorstenalpers/.Net-Examples/NSwag/Readme.md

 # Asp .Net 5 WebAPI with Swagger and NSwag.
-Auto-generate an HttpApiClient during build!
+Auto-generate an typesafe and versionized HttpClient during build!

 NSwag is a popular toolchain for .Net and Typescript clients.
 Whith this toolchain you can create a typesafe HttpClient.
 Stop using RestEase or Refit.
 Use NSwag!